Computing Results of Inverse Solution

 Write Lists to File

-Number of Subjects:
+Number of Subjects

-Number of conditions:
+x Number of Conditions

 (2) EEG Preprocessing